khakers/modmail-viewer/README.md

 ### Docker

 Running the application with Docker is the fastest and best supported way to run _modmail-viewer_.
-Additionally, you can easily run it using any 3rd party service that supports running docker containers.
+Additionally, you can easily run it using any service that supports running docker containers.

 #### Docker Run